dromotherm/documentation/pages/themis/DLCF/README.md

 water_t = 1.5 * (20 - t_ext) + 20
 ```

-The cell circuit (in green on the following map) is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building : tin walls, no crawl space, inproperly sized heaters.
+The cell circuit (in green on the following map) is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building : tin walls, no crawl space, improperly sized heaters.

 ![heating network view](heating_network_DLCFd.png)

-The circuits regulation was traditionally achieved with night and weekend "reductions", which is a very common practise in the world of heating engineers....This requires to connect indoor temperature sensors to the controllers operating the "reductions".
+The regulation was traditionally achieved with night and weekend "reductions", which is a very common practise in the world of heating engineers....

+The reduction acts as a layer of insulation, which you decide to activate when outdoor temperature is below a specific threshold.

+This requires to connect indoor temperature sensors to the controllers operating the "reductions".
 Thus, a setpoint for the indoor temperature can be defined and during nigths or weekends, the "reduction" mode is activated as long as the indoor temperature is above this setpoint...

 But most of the time, indoor temperature sensors are not implemented !